Rudder 8.2 release notes

 🪟 Manage Windows system vulnerabilities

-The vulnerabilities tracking feature, which previously only supported Linux system, is now also compatible with Windows.
+The vulnerabilities tracking feature, which previously only supported Linux systems, is now also compatible with Windows.
 It allows tracking known vulnerabilities in the system, fixed by available KBs.

 ⚠️Create groups based on vulnerability presence

 The new feature allows creating groups based on the presence of vulnerabilities, directly from the vulnerability entry in the interface.
-The groups are then created as usual, and can be used in policies, reports, etc. This is useful to apply specific mitigation, plan a targeted upgrade campaign, etc.
+The groups can then be used in policies, reports, etc. This is useful to apply specific mitigation, plan a targeted upgrade campaign, etc.

 🩹 Patch management outcome display